-Students engaged in fighting in the residence halls or on the grounds which results in bodily injury or damage to college property will be subject to possible dismissal from the residence halls.
+Students engaged in fighting in the residence halls or on the grounds which results in bodily injury or damage to college property will be subject to dismissal from the residence halls and the cost of damages.
 These activities may be reported to the Pratt Police Department.
 Care will be taken to examine the full situation prior to disciplinary action.